natqe/hooks-for-react/README.md

 **Note**: Use `useLayoutAsyncEffect` for the layout effect version.

-Returns indicator for the previous effect execution.
-This can help you to achieve ordered effects execution.

 **Definition**
 ```ts
 (effect: (onCleanup: (execute: () => void | Promise<void>) => void) => Promise<void>, deps?: DependencyList): void